gabbasb/SMEA/README.md

 b) When Alice makes Bob her friend, Alice generates a secret key (SK).
 c) The secret key (SK) is encrypted using Alice’s public key.
 This (MEK_S) will be used for message encryption.
 d) The secret key (SK) is also encrypted using Bob’s public key.
 This (MEK_R) will be used for message decryption.
-e) When Alice wants to send message to Bob, she first decrypts MEK_S using her private key to get SK.
+e) When Alice wants to send message to Bob, she first decrypts MEK_S using her private key to get SK.This makes sure that the sender is Alice, because only Alice can decrypt MEK_S using her private key.
 f) She then encrypts message using SK and saves cipher text in the database.
+This makes sure that only Bob can read them because only Bob can decrypt MEK_R using his private key.
 g) When Bob wants to read messages from Alice, he first decrypts MEK_R using his private key, to get SK.
 h) Bob then decrypts message sent by Alice using SK.